 After a two-hour walk with such intensity, we reached Kalpokhri.
 Most of the trekkers stay here on the day they start from Tonglu.
 Kalpokhri got a secret pond with numerous chortens.

 We had our lunch at Kalpokhri.
-Right after lunch, rain started.
+Right after lunch, the rain started.
 Three of us had raincoats.
-Hence, we stopped for a while hoping rain to stop.
-Eventually, rain did not stop.
-We decided that three of us without their sacks can move on, where remaining three with the guides can wait for a Land rover.
+Hence, we stopped for a while hoping for rain to stop.
+Eventually, the rain did not stop.
+We decided that three of us without their sacks can move on, where remaining three with the guides can wait for a Landrover.
 So, Jonathan, Anirban and myself, wearing the three raincoats we had, started walking once again.

 Post-Kalpokhri trails are also steep a little.
-We had hard time hiking through that steep during rain.
+We had a hard time hiking through that steep during rain.
 We passed Bikhebhanjyang around 5 pm.
 We had tea over there.
-We were about to reach Sandakphu within half an hour more, when we saw our friends coming in a land rover.
+We were about to reach Sandakphu within half an hour more when we saw our friends coming in a land rover.
 They gave us a lift to Sandakphu.
 We reached Sandakphu late and the keeper gave our room to someone else.
 On request, he vacated it soon.
 After having noodles for long day’s, we were bored.
-To change the taste, we ordered chowmein in snacks.
-That order costed us like hell; we were very much tired and could not digest the inedible dish by any means.
-Most of us fell sick and could not take food in dinner.
+To change the taste, we ordered chow min in snacks.
+That order cost us like hell; we were very much tired and could not digest the inedible dish by any means.
+Most of us fell sick and could not take food at dinner.
 The cold night at Sandakphu was spent on walking from room to toilet to room and listening to the gossips other trekkers were having.
-We found it funny when an older person was calling the third highest mountain of the world as “Kanchan” affectionately.
-The time flew fast with his stories, until we fell asleep.
+We found it funny when an older person was calling the third highest mountain in the world as “Kanchan” affectionately.
+The time flew fast with his stories until we fell asleep.